alexander-brady/mixture-of-sentiment-experts/README.md

 - **distil-bert**: Finetuned distilbert-base-uncased

 ## Notebooks
-- `data_analysis.ipynb` Analyzes the dataset and applies topic modeling on it.
+- `data_analysis.ipynb` Analyzes the dataset and topic modeling on it.